lailaaaed03/kotlin-web-site/docs/topics/tour/kotlin-tour-collections.md

 For more information on what you can do with collections, see [Collections](collections-overview.md).

-Now that you know about basic types and how to manage collections, it's time to explore the logic that you can use in your programs.
+Now that you know about basic types and how to manage collections, it's time to explore the [control flow](kotlin-tour-control-flow.md) that you can use in your programs.

 ## Practice